Propsowicz/Epic-Battle/README.md

 ## Credits

-The game was created using free asstets:
+The game was created using free assets:

 >graphics: https://craftpix.net/